Explore the JupyterLab Environment

 .

-The Machine Learning Model File Hosted on NERC OpenStack Object Bucket.
+The Machine Learning Model File Hosted on A Bucket.

 The model we are going to use is an object detection model that is able to isolate and recognize T-shirts, bottles, and hats in pictures.
-Although the process is globally the same one as what we have seen in the previous section, this model has already been trained as it takes a few hours with the help of a GPU to do it.
-If you want to know more about this training process, you can have a look here.
+Although the process is globally the same one as what we have seen in the Training a model section, this model has already been trained as it takes a few hours with the help of a GPU to do it.